dagster-io/dagster/docs/sphinx/sections/api/apidocs/libraries/dagster-k8s.rst

        dagster \
        helm/dagster/

-Upon installation, the Helm chart will provide instructions for port forwarding Dagit and Flower (if configured).
+Upon installation, the Helm chart will provide instructions for port forwarding the Dagster webserver and Flower (if configured).

 Running tests
 ^^^^^^^^^^^^^